 - Conferences: BlackHat, DefCon, BSides

-- Online courses: “SOC Analyst with SIEM Hands-on” on Udemy, Cybrary
+- Online courses: “SOC Analyst with SIEM Hands-on” on Udemy, Cybrary, SANS OnDemand

 - Podcasts: Security Now, Darknet Diaries, Risky Business

 The SOC represents the most important defensive line in protecting the modern digital ecosystem.
-As a SOC analyst, you’ll not only detect and respond to sophisticated threats, but you’ll be part of an elite team that protects critical information, essential infrastructures, and, ultimately, the digital trust of our society.
+As a SOC analyst, you’ll not only detect and respond to sophisticated threats, but you’ll be part of an elite team that protects critical information, essential infrastructures, and the digital trust of organizations worldwide.